The Friends’ School is proud to offer students in Years 11 and 12 the opportunity to study for the International Baccalaureate Diploma Programme.

 The curriculum is rigorous and intellectually coherent, encouraging critical thinking through the study of a wide range of subjects in the traditional academic disciplines while encouraging an international perspective.

 The International Baccalaureate (IB) Diploma Programme (DP) is two-year course of study with internal and external assessment preparing students for post-secondary school pathways, especially university entrance.
-It is recognised by universities in over 138 countries (including all Australian tertiary institutions) and taught in more than 4500 schools in almost 150 countries.
+It is recognised by universities in over 138 countries (including all Australian tertiary institutions) and taught in more than 4500 schools in 153 countries and has been offered at Friends’ for 25 years.
 Almost 70 schools in Australia now offer the IB Diploma.

 The Diploma Programme offers a broad and balanced course of study with students taking six subjects chosen from six discipline groups.
 In addition they take three core subjects (Theory of Knowledge (TOK), Creativity, Action, Service (CAS) and the Extended Essay).
 These foundation subjects prepare students through Year 11 to succeed in Year 12 and in their lives beyond.